wikimedia/labs-tools-stashbot/README.md

 An IRC bot designed to store data in an Elasticsearch cluster.

 This bot was created to replace Logstash in an application stack that processes IRC messages for:

 - [quips](https://github.com/bd808/quips)
 - [SAL](https://github.com/bd808/SAL)
 - (an as yet unwritten IRC history search system)

+In addition to its original Elasticsearch storage purpose, the bot has expanded to support:
+- Updating Phabricator tasks mentioned in `!log` irc massages
+- Providing summary information for Phabricator manifest, differential, and pholio objects mentioned in irc messages
+- Logging `!log` messages to a MediaWiki wiki
+- Posting `!log` messages to Twitter

 Install
 -------